 Four Ways to Format Printed Course Books for Microlearning

 Take a single course book and break it out into a branded series of separate pieces that each have a singular focus.
 In doing this, you may have room to play with the format and add notetaking pages or other self-reflection and application exercises to make the content more personally relevant.

 Reduce the length of your chapters and sections.
 Providing more frequent breaks in the material gives readers an opportunity to pause and digest the material.
 And look for ways to turn long paragraphs into bulleted lists, making them easier to read.

 Look for ways to break up long sections of text with graphics that supply and reinforce the same information.
 For example, if you are outlining list-based information, try substituting pages of text with a simple-to-follow infographic.

 Use QR codes to your advantage

 It’s easy to blend print and digital educational content using QR codes.
 Add QR codes to specific pages that link to videos, quizzes, handouts, and other materials.
-This article, 3 Reasons to Use QR codes in Your Training Course provides additional ideas for using QR codes to enhance learning
+This article, QR Codes: A Surprising Way to Deliver Just-in-Time Training provides additional ideas for using QR codes to enhance learning

 If you are looking to incorporate microlearning practices into your existing continuing education programs, consider your printed materials.
 By making a few changes to the design and layout, you can break up longer content into smaller pieces to increase comprehension and retention.